 The need for health education goes far beyond classrooms.
 It equips children with lifelong skills that shape their future.
 For instance, knowing about proper nutrition helps prevent malnutrition, which is still a major challenge in many parts of India.
 Awareness about hygiene can reduce the spread of diseases that keep children away from school.
 Health education also builds confidence, as children who understand their own bodies and emotions are better prepared to face challenges.

-The importance of health education for child development
+The importance of health education for children

 So, what is the importance of health education in a child’s development?
 It plays a crucial role in shaping not only their physical health but also their social and emotional well-being.
 Healthy children are more energetic, more attentive in classrooms, and more active in play.
 They learn teamwork, resilience, and problem-solving through activities that combine both health and education.
 This balance ensures that they do not just survive but truly thrive.